C4ArtZ/Stargrid/.github/readme.md

 ---

-## FAQ
+## FAQ 🤔

-### Can I add my own icons?
+### How do I add my own icons?
-Sure!
-Just make sure they have a resolution of 48x48px and save them to Startgrid/icons/links/.<br/>
-You can now edit your setting.js file to use the correct file.
+Just add them to "Stargrid/icons/links/".
+Now add the filename + extension to your settings.js file.<br/>
+In my case I used the 48x48px icons from [materialdesignicons.com](https://materialdesignicons.com/) or made my own.<br/>
+Different resolutions might look strange.
+I am working on a fix for this.

-### How do I change the background?
+### How do I add a background?
-You can replace the files inside Startgrid/wallpaper/ with any image you like.<br/>
-Just make sure to name them "day.png", "night.png", "sunrise.png" and "sunset.png".
+Place your desired images inside the "Stargrid/wallpaper/" folder.<br/>
+Now reference them inside your settings.js.
+Remember to include the extension (.jpg / .png / etc.).

 ### Can you add feature xyz?
 Maybe.
 You can let me know by submitting a feature request via the "Issues" tab.